74 things you might not know about Robert Munsch

 69. Theatre productions of his books have included Little Munsch on the Prairie, Magical Mystery Munsch, Munsch Ado About Nothing and Munschia Mia.¹

-70. Munsch has 71 million copies of his books in print in North America.
-That's two Robert Munsch books for every Canadian citizen.¹
+74. Munsch has 71 million copies of his books in print in North America.
+That's almost two Robert Munsch books for every Canadian citizen.¹

 ¹ Facts courtesy of Munsch's publisher.